 As discussed above, there are also separation agreements.
 Much like a prenup and postnup, a separation agreement isn’t enforceable in court.
 However, separation agreements, prenups and postnups will be considered by the Judge if you do end up in a dispute.

-It’s a common myth that separation agreements end future claims against each other, this isn’t true.
+It’s a common myth that separation agreements end future claims against each other.
+This isn’t true.
 Only a consent order can end your future claims.
-You will still have the same financial responsibilities if you are still married / in a civil partnership.
-It’s more like an agreement between you, confirmed in writing of how you intend to deal with your finances.
+You will still have the same financial responsibilities if you're still married/in a civil partnership.
+It’s more like an agreement between you both which confirms in writing how you intend to deal with your finances.

 2. How much does a legal separation agreement cost?